-Board-certified podiatrist Ernest L. Isaacson tells Yahoo Lifestyle that the best shoes simply fit and feel good.
+Board-certified podiatrist Ernest L. Isaacson tells Yahoo Lifestyle that the best shoes for women simply fit and feel good.
 “Most feet feel better in a low heel or something with good arch support, preferably a custom orthotic, so try to avoid anything too flat or flip-flops for long walks,” he explains.

 As far as fit goes, Isaacson says it’s important to make sure there’s “plenty of room for the true width of the foot” which you can determine by standing up at the end of the day when feet are swollen.